sagemath/sage/src/doc/en/developer/doctesting.rst

   |     TypeError: unable to factor '91'
   | ...
   | """

+..
+[1]Indicates the expected result in a doctest scenario.
+..
+[2] Indicates the actual result obtained in a doctest scenario.

 To make sure that all doctests are updated, you may have to use the option ``--long``::